Popular words in English. A list of basic English words for live communication. Greetings and farewells

 before ,[bifoo] before before

-Learning English is an important part of a successful person in everything.
-Words in English are found in all spheres of life, almost every day.
+Learning English is an important part of being a successful person in every way.
+Words in English are found in all areas of life, almost every day.

 English text you can find: